julelang/manual/src/api/reference-counting/index.md

 # Reference Counting

 Jule's reference counting functionality for allocations is provided in the API.
-The `ref.hpp` header contains the `Ref` struct for reference counting.
+The `ref.hpp` header contains the `Ptr` struct for reference counting.

 ## Variables